morris/cps1/README.md

 // 5.3
-// Not a CPS1 callback
+// ready is not a CPS1 callback
 // Violates 3.2.: Must ignore data on error load( function ready( err, data ) {

 	if ( err ) console.warn( err );
 	console.log( data );

 } );